AdaCore/training_material/courses/additional_modules/multiple_inheritance.rst

 ------------------------------------------

 * There are potential conflicts with multiple inheritance
-* Some languages allow it:ambiguities have to be resolved when entities are referenced
+* Some languages allow it: ambiguities have to be resolved when entities are referenced
 * Ada forbids it to improve integration

 .. code:: Ada